-7.3 Binary Table Extension
+7.3.
+Binary table extension

-The binary table extension is similar to the ASCII table in that it provides a means of storing catalogs and tables of astronomical data in FITS format, however, it offers more features and provides more efficient data storage than ASCII tables.
-The numerical values in binary tables are stored in more compact binary formats rather than coded into ASCII, and each field of a binary table can contain an array of values rather than a simple scalar as in ASCII tables.
-The first keyword in a binary table extension shall be XTENSION= 'BINTABLE'.
+The binary table extension is similar to the ASCII table in that it provides a means of storing catalogs and tables of astronomical data in FITS format, however, it offers more features and provides more-efficient data storage than ASCII tables.
+The numerical values in binary tables are stored in more-compact binary formats rather than coded into ASCII, and each field of a binary table can contain an array of values rather than a simple scalar Table 17.
+Mandatory keywords in binary table extensions.